DR Congo triggers 'action plan' as Ebola toll mounts - Journal du Cameroun

 Separately, the UN’s migration agency said it was helping DRC’s health ministry to send disease-tracking experts and medical staff to monitor travellers at 16 border points.

-A regional bloc, the East African Community — five of whose six members have borders with the DRC — said it was on “high alert” over the outbreak and had put in place measures to screen travellers arriving from that country.
+A regional bloc, the East African Community — five of whose six members have borders with the DRC — said it was on “high alert” and had put in place measures to screen travellers arriving from that country.

 The DRC branch of the International Committee of the Red Cross (ICRC) said it had mobilised more than 200 volunteers.